Meetings

 During World War II, the U.S. Navy established an amphibious force headquarters at Nansemond Hotel and the Ocean View Lions Club had to change its meeting sites during the War.

 By 1946 the membership of the Club had increased to nearly 100.
-The Club has a Ladies Auxiliary that was quite active, especially in conducting an annual minstrel show.
+The Club had a Ladies Auxiliary that was quite active, especially in conducting an annual minstrel show.
 During this time the Club sponsored the chartering of two new clubs, the Norview Lions Club and the Ward’s Corner Lions Club.
 A former president of the club, Lion Otto Balance, was elected District Governor in 1948.

-The membership slowly decreased following the War, but the Club remained true to Lion’s Motto by serving the community.
-Notably, the Club was instrumental in the construction of the Ocean View School Field House.
+The membership slowly decreased following the War, but the Club remained true to the Lion’s Motto by serving the community.
+Notably the Club was instrumental in the construction of the Ocean View School Field House.
 The Cub sponsored Boy Scout Troop #5, with Lion Bill Moore serving as scoutmaster for many years.
-Lion Bill Herman served a Zone Chairman and a Deputy District Governor.
+Lion Bill Herman served as a Zone Chairman and a Deputy District Governor.
 In 1975, the Civic Affairs Committee organized the Ocean View Coordinating Committee to promote many civic improvements in the area.
 The Club was also very active in the Bland Memorial Scholarship Program and the International Lions youth Exchange Program during this time.

 During the first fifty years the Club raised funds selling products made by the blind, including fruit cakes, light bulbs, and brooms, holding bake sales, and recycling newsprint. $1,500 was received in the will of deceased Lion Sam Robbins.